1031 Exchange Services

 Wendy Gallagher is a Certified Exchange Specialist with over 25 years of industry experience.
 For several years, Wendy managed a national processing office for a major institutional qualified intermediary.
 Wendy also spent many years in the escrow field, holding both Branch Management and Escrow Officer positions for a couple of prominent title companies.
 Wendy's extensive background enables her to guide clients through complex exchange transactions.

-Both Wendy and Erica have expertise in structuring build-to-suit and reverse 1031 exchanges as well as delayed exchanges.
-They are happy to take the time to explain the various types of exchange transactions to their potential clients and help ascertain which type of exchange would be most appropriate.
+Wendy has expertise in structuring build-to-suit and reverse 1031 exchanges as well as delayed exchanges.
+She is happy to take the time to explain the various types of exchange transactions to their potential clients and help ascertain which type of exchange would be most appropriate.
 We at Bankers Exchange Services look forward to providing you with the service you have come to expect and deserve.